 The heat that engulfs Florida from spring through fall has made air conditioning a household necessity throughout the state.
 As such, there are as many people basking in the comforts of their living rooms as there are people heading to the sands in the summer months.

 However, despite the popularity of air conditioning units in Florida, many people are missing the full comfort potential due to incorrectly sized systems, poorly maintained units and faulty ductwork.
 Consequently, energy costs are often a lot higher than necessary for a whole lot of Floridians.

 Efficiency and comfort can both be improved with accurate air conditioner size for house sizing calculations, which are offered in Tampa, Orlando, Jacksonville, Sarasota, Naples, Fort Myers, Melbourne and Kissimmee, by Del-Air.
 As one of central Florida’s most trusted names in the HVAC business, we provide the area’s residents with AC units, installations, maintenance and calculations.
 With one of the Energy Star-certified AC models in our inventory, you could enjoy coolness during the hottest days of summer from the comfort of your living room.
-The systems we sell are backed by a $500 best price guarantee, and we also offer financing and payment plans for as low as $79.95 on approved credit.
+The systems we sell are backed by a $500 best price guarantee, and we also offer convenient financing options with approved credit.

 Selecting an AC system for your home becomes a straightforward process when you contact the professionals here at Del-Air.
 As one of the leading providers of HVAC services in the Tampa area, we have installed AC systems in homes of all sizes throughout the Big Guava.
 To find out more about our installations and maintenance services, or to schedule an appointment with a Del-Air technician, visit our contact page right now.